furrowb/ansible-dev-env/README.md

 ## Common issues

+### Terminal has weird characters

-- In order for the zsh theme to work appropriately, you must select a `Powerline` family font in your terminal of choice.
-Otherwise, you will see weird characters in the terminal.
+In order for the ZSH theme to work appropriately, you must select a `Powerline` family font in your terminal of choice.